-Just in time for the Brisbane Truck Show next year there are new Kenworths on their way, it seems there may be some new models from Paccar due to appear, according to a speech by Paccar’s Director of Product Planning, Ross Cureton, at the NatRoad Conference, on Hamilton Island last weekend.
+Just in time for the Brisbane Truck Show this year there are new Kenworths on their way, it seems there may be some new models from Paccar due to appear, according to a speech by Paccar’s Director of Product Planning, Ross Cureton, at the NatRoad Conference, on Hamilton Island.

 Of course, Ross didn’t go into any further detail on the new models, but we know a bigger cabin for the T610 is on the cards and will be appearing.
 It may be the case that the new truck designs will include the extension of the re-engineering which created the T610 to have been applied to the larger T9s and/or to the smaller T4s.

 The process has involved integrating a common cabin across the range from Kenworth.
 This not only streamlines the production process, but also means the Kenworth experience will become more similar, no matter which Kenworth you drive.

 The probable T410 is likely to have gone through a similar process to the T610.
 The cabin could move forward over the engine to minimise BBC dimension and leave room for equipment or a sleeper behind the basic cabin.